working-group-two/product-starter/README.md

 A starter project which shows how to interact with our Developer Portal and our APIs.
 It also contains instructions for getting your product pre-listed and launched.

+The project does not require you to do any programming, you just have to update the config and run the existing code.

 ## Before getting started
 Before doing any coding, you should pre-list your product.
 This is a way to get your product into the Marketplace before it's ready to be launched.
 This allows